ibm-cloud-docs/FileStorage/replication.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Replicating {{site.data.keyword.filestorage_short}} Shares
+# Replicating {{site.data.keyword.filestorage_short}} shares for disaster recovery
 {: #replication}

-Replication uses one of your snapshot schedules to automatically copy snapshots to a destination volume in a remote data center.
-The copies can be recovered in the remote site if a catastrophic event occurs or your data becomes corrupted.
+Automatically copy snapshots to a remote data center with replication to recover data if a catastrophic event occurs or data becomes corrupted.
 {: shortdesc}

 Replication keeps your data in sync in two different locations.
 If you want to clone your volume and use it independently from the original volume, see [Creating a duplicate File Volume](/docs/FileStorage?topic=FileStorage-duplicatevolume).